strmlineapp-ux/agileflow/src/docs/user-manual.md

 The main navigation is located in the sidebar on the left, providing quick, icon-based access to all sections of the app.
 Hover over an icon to see its name.

-- **Main Navigation**: Access to core features like the Calendar, Overview, Tasks, and Settings.
+- **Main Navigation**: Access to core features like the Calendar, Overview, and Tasks.
 - **Team Management**: If you have permission to manage a team, a link to that team's management page will appear here.
 - **Admin Pages**: If you are an Admin, you will see links to the Admin and Service Delivery pages.
-- **User Profile**: At the bottom of the sidebar, you can access your profile, notifications, and the "View as" feature (for Admins).
+- **User Profile**: At the bottom of the sidebar, you can access your profile, user preferences, notifications, and the "View as" feature (for Admins).
+The Settings page is only accessible from this menu.

 ## 3. Dashboard Overview